stepapo/dataset/readme.md

 ## Example

-Let's create a list of all persons in database.
-Number of items per page is 10, default sort is alphbeticaly by name.
-List is sortable by name, gender, birthday and filterable by gender.
+Let's create a list of all persons in database sorted alphabeticaly by name.
+The list shows 10 items per page, is sortable by name, gender, birthday and filterable by gender.

 ### Definition